"ACADEMIA WITHOUT WALLS"

 I was fortunate to have learned how to Remote View from Paul Smith, the man who developed the protocol for the military.
 He taught us that the key word is controlled.
 The two of us, working as a team, learned the once classified military protocol which allows the viewers to access information about people and places throughout the world by non-ordinary means.
 Some would describe this as learning to listen to the mind of God and hear what God is saying to us.

 We have proved for ourselves that almost anyone can learn to listen to God.
 Our colleagues in the Kari Beem Research Foundation have published scientific studies proving that Controlled Remote Viewing is a real human ability.
 Such studies have been done by others as well, and have been published in the most prestigious scientific journals for over thirty years.
 Controlled remote viewing is the proof that I needed to realize that what happens during the near-death experience is completely true and real.

-If Pauline and I can simply be given a number that someone else has linked to a Ferris wheel in London, and then describe and draw that Ferris Wheel, for me this is a proof that the God Spot accesses information from a real God.
+If I can simply be given a number that someone else has linked to a Ferris wheel in London, and then describe and draw that Ferris Wheel, for me this is a proof that the God Spot accesses information from a real God.
 A dead child's life is information, an angel telling us something important we need to know is information, and instinct is the process of using information to make decisions.
 Seeing an angel or a vision of heaven through non ordinary senses is no different than describing a Ferris wheel through non-ordinary senses, except that the Ferris wheel can be proven to be real.
 Accessing information about a persons genetic structure as it should be, and using that information to heal a genetic disease or cancer should then be possible given what we know about Controlled Remote Viewing.

 The Transformation: Lessons of Love From Children